Pancreatic Cancer and New-Onset Diabetes

 An important link between pancreatic cancer and new-onset diabetes can help health care providers detect cancer early when it’s easiest to treat.

 There are typically no symptoms of pancreatic cancer early on, which can delay diagnosis and treatment.
-But new studies suggest that watching out for new-onset diabetes, which means it was diagnosed it three years ago or less, may help providers detect and treat pancreatic cancer earlier.
+But new studies suggest that watching out for new-onset diabetes, which means it was diagnosed three years ago or less, may help providers detect and treat pancreatic cancer earlier.

 The National Cancer Institute notes that those diagnosed with new-onset diabetes are at higher risk of being diagnosed with pancreatic cancer.
 Notably, Black and Latinx persons who have long-standing diabetes are two times more likely to develop pancreatic cancer than other ethnic groups.
 Additionally, Black and Latinx persons who have new-onset diabetes are nearly two-and-a-half times more likely to develop pancreatic cancer than those with long-standing diabetes.

 Pancreatic cancer is the third-leading cause of cancer-related deaths in the U.S. The American Cancer Society estimates 62,210 Americans will be diagnosed with pancreatic cancer in 2022.
-The question becomes: can diabetes cause pancreatic cancer or could diabetes be a sign of pancreatic cancer?
+The question becomes: can diabetes cause pancreatic cancer, or could diabetes be a sign of pancreatic cancer?
 Maybe both.
 Researchers are investigating that.

 What Is Pancreatic Cancer?